carbonwallet/CarbonKey/README.md

 # CarbonKey

-CarbonKey is used in conjuction with Carbon Wallet https://carbonwallet.com to create secure 2 of 2 multi signature bitcoin wallets where you are in charge of your private keys.
+CarbonKey is used in conjunction with Carbon Wallet https://carbonwallet.com to create secure 2 of 2 multi signature bitcoin wallets where you are in charge of your private keys.

 <table>
 <tr>